QuickSilver Pro vs OpenAI

 )FAQ

 Yes — run two OpenAI SDK instances, one per provider, and route per-request by task.
-Many teams do exactly this: OpenAI for vision / audio / Assistants, QSP for the 80% of traffic that's plain text.
+Many teams do exactly this: OpenAI for audio and Assistants, QSP for chat, vision and image generation.
 The hybrid bill is typically 10-30% of the all-OpenAI bill.